- Brexit – WHERE WE ARE NOW: Negotiating the future relationship

 - Working with the Home Office to ensure future communications - that may include statistical information - are fully endorsed

 - Sharing statistical data with the CBI to establish and communicate any potential risks associated with the Government’s immigration White Paper published in December 2018

-- EU Settlement Scheme second survey
+- EU Settlement Scheme third survey

 - Disseminating Brexit updates through various communications channels to guide all TBC staff on how best to support clients’ EU workers.
 These include: